 As an essential indicator of intelligence (Alloway, et al., 2015), deception, is the key part of deceptive path planning that keeps the goal not recognizable as long as possible during the pathing to against observers.

 From the perspective of psychologists, there are two types of deceptions, dissimulation (hiding the real) and simulation (showing the false) (Whaley, 1982).
-In the scenario of this paper, dissimulation is focused, that we are trying to preserve real goal privacy by hiding the reward function of reinforcement learning, in two ways, making inadmissible heuristics and maximizing entropy from the observer’s angle of vision.
+In the scenario of this paper, we focus on dissimulation, that we are trying to preserve real goal privacy by hiding the reward function of reinforcement learning, in two ways, making inadmissible heuristics and maximizing entropy from the observer’s angle of vision.
 Also, reinforcement learning with multiple shared rewards is a hot topic.
 Douglas promotes an integrated interaction model which deals with multiple reward function and goals property (Gouglas M., and Guisi, 2016).

 2.1 Inadmissible heuristics

-The idea of making inadmissible heuristics is from the paper named deceptive game of Anderson and et al., they proposed that making a reward structure that offering the agent a suboptimal policy can be seen as a deceptive strategy.
+The idea of making inadmissible heuristics is from the paper named deceptive game of Anderson et al., they proposed that making a reward structure that offers the agent a suboptimal policy can be seen as a deceptive strategy.
 Thus, making an inadmissible heuristic, for example, the inverse distance from an optimal policy, would result in deception.
 There are three categories of deception in their games to trap AI agents, greedy trap, smoothness trap, and generality trap.
 The idea of a greedy trap contributes the most inspiration to the heuristic model in our study.
 The way to do it is designing a game with small rewards that attract the agents into actions that makes future larger reward unattainable.
 For example, in Super Mario, if a very large reward of taking coins is given to the AI agents during training, it is very likely that the agents are going to run out of time by collecting all possible coins, instead of moving to the destination.
 This kind of deception strategy is a simulation, if this idea is applied to reinforcement learning, in which the reward function is giving extra rewards to the bogus goals, the agents would result in two sequences of actions.
 The first sequence happens when the extra rewards to the bogus goal are relatively lower, the result would be exactly the same as the solution of A star search, which is the truthful optimal path.
 The second sequence would lead the agent to the trap of fake goals when the rewards given to the fake goals are relatively higher, namely, the agent would never be able to go to the real goal.
 Therefore, in later studies, we would alter this idea of a greedy trap into dissimulation.

 2.2 Ambiguity Model